raspberrypi/documentation/faqs/README.md

 Raspberry Pi do not current provide an official 64-bit OS, for a number of reasons.
 Firstly, since we still sell devices that are 32-bit, we would need to support two separate distributions, and at the moment we do not have the support capacity.
 Secondly, building a full 64-bit OS would require a considerable amount of work to, for example, fix the interfacing to the 32-bit Videocore GPU.
 There are third-party 64-bit operating systems available, but they do not have the full support for the GPU that would be a requirement for an official release.

-### Which Linux distros run on the Pi?

-Raspbian (based on Debian), Arch Linux run on the Raspberry Pi 1, 2, and 3.
-Ubuntu MATE and Ubuntu Snappy Core run on Pi 2 and 3 only.
-There are also other community-developed distributions available.
-See our [downloads page](https://www.raspberrypi.org/downloads/) for more information.

 ### Will it run Wine or Windows, or other x86 software?

 In general, this is not possible with most versions of the Raspberry Pi.
 Some people have put Windows 3.1 on the Raspberry Pi inside an x86 CPU emulator in order to use specific applications, but trying to use a version of Windows even as recent as Windows 98 can take hours to boot into, and may take several more hours to update your cursor every time you try to move it.
 We don't recommend it!
 As of summer 2015, a version of Windows 10 is available for use on the Raspberry Pi 2 and 3.
 This is an entirely new version of the operating system designed exclusively for embedded use, dubbed the Windows 10 Internet of Things (IoT) Core.
 It does not include the user interface (shell) or the desktop operating system.